 In 1978 he joined the Department for Statistical Methods of Statistics Netherlands.
 His main research topics were the treatment of nonresponse in sample surveys, in which he obtained his Ph.D., and disclosure control of published survey data.

 From 1987 to 1996 he was head of the Statistical Informatics Department, a department responsible for the development of software for computer-assisted data collection.
 This Blaise System is now used by many national statistical institutes in the world, and is the de facto standard.

-Currently, he is Senior Methodological Adviser of the Methodology Department of Statistics Netherlands.
-He is in involved in research projects in the area of survey methodology.
-Particular research topics are nonresponse and web surveys.
-He also participated in European research projects.
+From 1997 to 2014, he was senior methodological adviser of the methodology department of Statistics Netherlands.
+He was in involved in research projects in the area of survey methodology.
+Particular research topics were nonresponse and web surveys.
+He also participated in some European research projects.